georgelza/DataPipeline-MQTT_Fluss_Prometheus/README.md

 NOTE: This [MQTT-Flink-Source-connector-v3](https://github.com/georgelza/MQTT-Flink-Source-connector-v3) is an example connector...
 Do not assume that it is large enterprise producion ready.

+NOTE: The above is the same as the original [MQTT-Flink-Source-connector](https://github.com/georgelza/MQTT-Flink-Source-connector), refactored with a version number now included.

 1. After this we will consolidate all into one fluss based table namely, `factory_iot_unnested` table, during this insert we also unnest/flatten the data structure.

 2. We will now create 3 flink/output tables using the "beta" [prometheus](https://prmetheus.io) [Apache Flink sql connector](https://github.com/apache/flink-connector-prometheus/pull/22). (see Build various containers, step 3 re the beta prometheus sink connector).